wcarc-on/wcarc-site/minutes/minutes201910.md

 * Wayne (VE3CZO) mentioned that he and Luc (VE3JGL) went to Microwave Update.
 * Mike (VE3WMB) talked about a hamfest in the GTA.
 * Georges-André (VE2VAB) asked if anyone had comments about the transverters from the Transverter Store.
-* Peter (VA3PJ) mentioned a transmitter that he designed in 1953 that operated at 152.5 MHz that was carried on a balloon.
+* Peter (VA3PJ) mentioned a ground station transmitter that he designed in 1953 that operated at 152.5 MHz and communicated with balloons.

 ### Adjournment